Barbecue

 yarns in the frontier tradition.
 Those who had a taste for alchohol

-might bring a pint or even a
+might bring a pint or a

 jug to sip on.